openafs-contrib/afsbotcfg/README.md

 transition.)
 Create a `buildbot` user on the system.
 The remaining steps to not require sudo access and should be run as the `buildbot` user.

-Optionaly create a project level directory, for example:
+Optionally create a project level directory, for example:

     $ mkdir openafs-buildbot
     $ cd openafs-buildbot